SR5-FoundryVTT/SR5-FoundryVTT/README.md

 Armor
 Drain
 Soak
+Matrix
+Mods
+Mundane/Special selection
+More info for table stuff on click

 Not Working:
-Matrix
-Mods for limits
-Mods for tracks
-Mods for initiative
-Mods for armor
-Mods for movement
-Mods for soak
 Wound modifiers
-Mundane/Special selection
 Complex Forms
 Vehicles

 Future:
 More options for powers and items
 Chummer import
-More info for table stuff on click better rolls
+better rolls

 Work in progress.